Hawaiian Telcom Broadband Policy

 All plans include unlimited data usage.

 Hawaiian Telcom provides all HSI subscribers with the appropriate gateway/modem (i.e., an ADSL gateway/modem or fiber/GPON gateway/modem, as applicable) configured to provide optimal performance with their service.
 In order to receive Hawaiian Telcom’s HSI service the subscriber’s network must meet minimum system requirements and include the hardware and software provided by Hawaiian Telcom.
-Subscribers are assessed a monthly fee of up to $4.95 for the Hawaiian Telcom provided gateway/modem.
+Subscribers are assessed a monthly Wireless Gateway Service Fee that covers the maintenance of our Hawaiian Telcom broadband network and allows our High-Speed Internet customers to have use of the wireless gateway with guaranteed maintenance, support, and replacement if necessary for the life of their High-Speed Internet service.
+The Wireless Gateway Service Fee is not tied to the cost of the actual modem, therefore, the Wireless Gateway Service Fee will still be charged if the customer purchases their own modem.
 When terminating service, the modem and power cord must be returned to Hawaiian Telcom.
-A $120 charge will apply for non-returned equipment ($100 for the modem and $20 for the power cord).
+Charges will apply for non-returned equipment.
+Visit hawaiiantel.com/standardrates

 10 Redress Options